 He can curse the God that made him for the colour of his hair.

 In the last four lines of ‘Oh who is that young sinner,’ the speaker describes the punishment that the man was subjected to.
-From the description, it appears that he was sentenced to hard labour.
+From the description, it appears that he was sentenced to hard labor.
 His hands were tied up with oakum he has to walk on a prison treadmill as further punishment.

 In a solemn and depressing end to the poem, the speaker says that the young man is going to have time, between the pain and punishment, to curse God for having made him the way he is.